MoCA-Video: Motion-Aware Concept Alignment for Consistent Video Editing: Conclusion

 \subsubsection{User Study}

 We recruited twenty volunteers (aged 18–45, balanced gender) from our university community, all of whom reported normal or corrected‐to‐normal vision and no prior involvement in this project.
 Each participant completed eight independent trials in a single session lasting approximately twenty minutes.
 At the start, participants provided electronic consent and reviewed a brief demonstration trial to familiarize themselves with the interface and rating criteria.
 In each trial, participants first viewed an input video along with an input image that shows two different concept.
-Immediately after, they are shown a 3 videos in 2-seconds that randomly ordered without knowing which model it is. ticipants rated each clip on four dimensions using a 1-5 Likert scale, where 1 is the worst scale while 5 is the best scale: Blending Quality (how well the clip fused the input video and input image), Video Consistency (smoothness and temporal coherence of motion), Character Consistency (stable blended character consistency), and Overall Quality (general visual fidelity and appeal).
+Immediately after, three anonymized 2-second clips are shown, each generated by one of the methods (\modelnameabbr{} or baselines), presented in random order.
+Participants rated each clip on four dimensions using a 1-5 Likert scale, where 1 is the worst scale while 5 is the best scale: Blending Quality (how well the clip fused the input video and input image), Video Consistency (smoothness and temporal coherence of motion), Character Consistency (stable blended character consistency), and Overall Quality (general visual fidelity and appeal).
 We presented these as a multiple‐choice grid so that every video received a score for each criterion.

 Figure \ref{fig:user study comparison} shows that the human evaluation complements our automated metrics by capturing subjective judgments of semantic mixing quality, motion coherence, character consistency and overall attractiveness and creativeness of semantic concept blending, critical factors in assessing the real‐world effectiveness of video concept‐blending methods.